“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Should you have any queries please contact the International Team on +44 (0) 1204 903110 or email email@example.com

-Apply online: University of Bolton MSc Biomedical Engineering-20 September 2021 (Intake not currently accepting international applications)
+Apply online: University of Bolton MSc Biomedical Engineering - 19 September 2022

 Our overall teaching and learning strategy is student-centred.
 We use a blended approach involving face-to-face sessions and online learning.
 Active learning is promoted using lectures, seminars, workshops, practicals and tutorials, along with guided and self-directed study.
 These are supported by online discussions and activities posted on our virtual learning environment (VLE).